An IKEA Home

 Kind of an impulse purchase.
 Very pleasant dimmable lamp.
 Ours even flickers (because of our janky power supply) like I imagine a real gas lamp might, or do they?

 A nondescript pickup because there was a need to add more surface space.
+Given away to a friend who wanted it in late 2025, and replaced by GILLERSBERG.

 Even after taking measurements, we overestimated the size of this rug which turned out to be too small for the living room.
 We ended up buying a second one and putting the two next to each other before later moving them both into the